milliams/intro_deep_learning/README.rst

 Convert the notebook to slides with::

-  jupyter nbconvert Machine\ Learning.ipynb --to slides --post serve --SlidesExporter.reveal_scroll=True --SlidesExporter.reveal_theme=solarized
+  jupyter nbconvert intro_deep_learning.ipynb --to slides --post serve --SlidesExporter.reveal_scroll=True --SlidesExporter.reveal_theme=solarized

 or, using a file-system-watcher like ``entr`` with::

-  ls Machine\ Learning.ipynb | entr venv/bin/jupyter nbconvert Machine\ Learning.ipynb --to slides --SlidesExporter.reveal_scroll=True --SlidesExporter.reveal_theme=solarized
+  ls intro_deep_learning.ipynb | entr venv/bin/jupyter nbconvert intro_deep_learning.ipynb --to slides --SlidesExporter.reveal_scroll=True --SlidesExporter.reveal_theme=solarized

 and browse to the file manually in your browser.